 There Are No Adults: Vastly averted.
 Although the two main characters are school age, others are not, and the school-aged kids' parents end up central to the plot.
-Read: dead most of the time.
+That is to say, dead most of the time.

 Akise crosses into this when he kisses Yukiteru in front of Yuno to get her to attack him.

-Well to be fair about Akise no one but Murmur and Yuno knew she had a second diary.
+Well, to be fair to Akise no one but Murmur and Yuno knew she had a second diary.

 Too Soon: Tokyopop changed the name of the Twin Towers to "The Double Tower Building" in volume 9.
 It doesn't help that it is attacked by the series' resident terrorist bomber.

-Yuno takes a level during the fight with the 7th, when Yuki's praise gives her the motivation to block half a dozen thrown knives in an instant.
+Yuno takes a level during the fight with the Seventh, when Yuki's praise gives her the motivation to block half a dozen thrown knives in an instant.